adamscript/calculator/README.md

 # Calculator

 In this project, I'm practising my HTML, CSS, and Javascript skills by creating a calculator.
-Not proud of my code readability (which I'll probably fix later), but I learned a lot from this project and very proud of the result.
+Not proud of my code organization (which I'll probably fix later), but I learned a lot from this project and very proud of the result.

 live preview : https://awwwan.github.io/calculator